angrybacon/doomsday-wiki/src/pages/appendices/primer.md

 +2 Empty the Warrens, +1 Infernal Contract
 In this matchup my plan A is to get off an EtW in the first few turns of the game as that is usually enough.
 If that doesn't happen you want to be able to go toe-to-toe with their discard and card advantage.
+You can consider bringing Flusterstorm in for this matchup if you feel like you want a little more help.
+Maybe cut an LED and a Duress.

 **Miracles, High Tide, any slow Ux Counterspell deck**
 -4 Lion's Eye Diamond, -4 Burning Wish, -1 Preordain
 +1 Doomsday, +1 Infernal Contract, +1 Tendrils of Agony, +1 Past in Flames, +3
 Empty the Warrens, +2 Flusterstorm
 I am not at all confident in my sideboard plan for this matchup.
-I've tried a ton of differrent things and this feels the best but I don't like the matchup.
-My game 1 winrate against it is around 90% but my match winrate is less than 50% meaning something goes drastically wrong post-board.
+I've tried a ton of different things and this feels the best but I don't like the matchup.
+My game 1 winrate against Miracles is around 90% but my match winrate is less than 50% meaning something goes drastically wrong post-board.
 Counterbalance is the biggest problem card, but postboard they have a ton of other disruption.
-The gameplan here is to do mini-Empties and Tendrils and try to leverage the higher individual power level of your cards.
-LED comes out because it doesn't do much towards this gameplan, and it doesn't play well with Flusterstorms.
+The gameplan here is to use your interaction to stop their gameplan while forcing them to spend resources interacting on your terms.
+Against Miracles, this could mean Duressing their control cards and trying to whittle down their life total with EtW, which forces them to commit resources to finding Terminus.
+Vs a deck like High Tide, it means attacking their combo peices and using your individually powerful cards to overwhelm their counters.
+Disrupt them and make them spend resources trying to reassemble instead of spend resources stopping you.

 **Most Delver Variants**
 -2 Doomsday